turboskomorokh/PW-Server/README.md

 ## What does not work (found out so far)
  - Shop
  - Netherworld
+ - Locks (Players don't really have access to them)

 ## Dependencies
 The server uses [MongoDB](https://www.mongodb.com/) as its database, dependency injection code design, [log4net](https://logging.apache.org/log4net/) as its logging, and [7zip](https://github.com/adoconnection/SevenZipExtractor) for [lzma](https://7-zip.org/sdk.html) compression.